ibm-cloud-docs/vsrx/ssh-create-flows.md

 {:important: .important}
 {:tip: .tip}

-# Creating Your New Traffic Flows
+# Creating your new traffic flows
 {: #creating-your-new-traffic-flows}

 Now that you've created the new zone (`CUSTOMER-PUBLIC`), you'll need to configure policies to control the network traffic flow.
 The first one configured below allows all traffic within the `CUSTOMER-PUBLIC` zone.
 The second allows all traffic from `CUSTOMER-PUBLIC` out to the public internet, while the third flow allows only SSH and PING traffic from the public internet to `CUSTOMER-PUBLIC`, and drops the rest (as the default action is `drop`).